THE VOICE OF RHODE ISLAND

-LISTEN TO WATV(AM) IN BIRMINGHAM, ALABAMA -- TRANSMITTING KAHN ISB AM STEREO -- IN DECEMBER 1982 (A MEDUCI WEB SITE EXCLUSIVE)!
+LISTEN TO WATV(AM) AND WSGN(AM) IN BIRMINGHAM, ALABAMA -- TRANSMITTING KAHN ISB AM STEREO -- IN DECEMBER 1982 (A MEDUCI WEB SITE EXCLUSIVE)!

-With great pride, courtesy of Joe Dentici, who was the Chief Engineer for full-power WATV(AM) Birmingham, Alabama USA in 1982, you can enjoy approximately 31 minutes of AM stereo music using the Kahn-Hazeltine (ISB) format.
+With great pride, courtesy of Joe Dentici (also known on-air as "Russ Knight"), who was the Chief Engineer for full-power WATV(AM) Birmingham, Alabama USA in 1982, you can enjoy over one hour of AM stereo music using the Kahn-Hazeltine (ISB) format.
 This exclusive high quality recording was produced without the NRSC-1-B and RF mask limitations currently being placed on AM radio technology within the United States.
 Audio was 'flat' from the AM stereo transmitter to the Sansui AM stereo receiver, without any audio pre-emphasis and de-emphasis curves being introduced into the process.
 This is an excellent example of how well AM sounded "back in the day" when the stereo format wars were being battled nationwide.
 This audio recording was completed in December of 1982, directly recorded from Joe's Sansui TU-X1 AM Stereo receiver (decoded using the Kahn ISB format) off-air from WATV(AM), into one vintage Ampex 601-2 tape recorder, then (finally) to compact disk recorder.
 Joe said, "There is no coloring of the tapes or of the CD."

-To save the file to your computer, you first right click on the file name called "WATV_Kahn_Dec1982" above, then (depending on the functionality of your web browser), select "Save Target As..." then choose your destination for the audio file to be saved.
-Please note that you will not be able to stream this file from this web site.
+To save these two files to your computer, you first right click on either file name above, then (depending on the functionality of your web browser), select "Save Target As..." then choose your destination for the audio file to be saved.
+Please note that you will not be able to stream either file from this web site.
 You should be able to save the file to your computer following the above instructions!